madsny/EmberTemplateBundles/README.md

 Rembember to add `@using EmberTemplateBundles` in the view or add `EmberTemplateBundles`to `<pages><namespaces>` in web.config

-In a development scenario set `BundleTables.EnableOptimizations = true;` and the templates will be rendered inline.
+In a development scenario set `BundleTables.EnableOptimizations = false;` and the templates will be rendered inline.

 The templates' name will be decided based on their location relative to `EmberTemplatesTransform`s `TemplatesRoot`